 Transcatheter aortic valve replacement (TAVR)

-Traditionally, open-heart surgery has been the most common treatment of severe aortic stenosis.
+Traditionally, open-heart surgery has been the most common treatment for severe aortic stenosis.
 However, patients with severe aortic stenosis are often elderly and have other complicated medical conditions that make it too risky to perform open-heart surgery.
-These patients, who previously had little or no treatment options, are now being considered for minimally invasive valve replacement at Northwell Health.
+These patients previously had little or no treatment options but are now being considered for minimally invasive valve replacement at Northwell Health.

-The TAVR procedure, also known as transcatheter aortic valve implantation (TAVI) has shown to significantly improve survival and quality of life when compared to medical therapies and can serve as a successful alternative to traditional cardiac surgery.
+TAVR, also known as transcatheter aortic valve implantation (TAVI), has shown to significantly improve survival and quality of life when compared to medical therapies and can serve as a successful alternative to traditional cardiac surgery.